About Ecological Security

 crime

 Ecological security is integral to human, national, and global security.
 Traditional security institutions, doctrines, and architectures often relegate these stresses to the realm of so-called environmental issues, but in reality, they are deeply-rooted societal, economic, and political issues.
-We use the term ecological security distinctly from environmental security, which has evolved over time to focus primarily on a few abiotic concerns, such as climate and water security.
-The word environment also, unfortunately, connotes a disconnect between humans and the rest of the planet, rather being embedded and intertwined with Earth systems and processes.
+EFG uses the term ecological security distinctly from environmental security, which has evolved over time to focus primarily on a few abiotic concerns, such as climate and water security.
+The word environment also, unfortunately, connotes a disconnect between humans and the rest of the planet, rather than recognizing that human civilization is embedded in and intertwined with Earth systems and processes.

-Ecological security threats can lead to outcomes traditionally seen as security threats, such as conflict over resources or acrid geopolitics.
-However, traditional security doctrine often overlooks stresses such as biodiversity loss, pollution, and plastics as core security issues.
-As a result, traditional security doctrine is increasingly mismatched to the threats emerging in the Anthropocene era.
+Ecological security threats can lead to outcomes traditionally recognized as security risks — resource conflict, geopolitical tension, and state fragility.
+Yet security doctrine has been slow to treat biodiversity loss, pollution, and plastics as core concerns, leaving institutions increasingly mismatched to the threats emerging in the Anthropocene era.

-We aim to analyze and articulate the pathways by which ecological disruption manifests as security outcomes.
-We are developing new research methodologies that span security and science, especially Earth system science.
-Our ultimate goal is to establish a widely acknowledged security doctrine that recognizes issues like biosphere instability, pollution, eco-amplification, biogeochemical imbalances, ecological crime, and climate change as core security issues.
+Ecological Futures Group analyzes and articulates the pathways by which ecological disruption translates into security outcomes, developing research methodologies that bridge security analysis and Earth system science.
+The goal is a widely acknowledged security doctrine — one that treats biosphere instability, pollution, eco-amplification, biogeochemical imbalances, ecological crime, and climate change as the core security issues they are.